patrick-selin/patrick-selin/README.md

 - 👋 Hi, I’m @patrick-selin

-- 📫 How to reach me: https:/twitter.com/pat_devs
+- 📫 How to reach me: patrick.selin at gmail.com